sourcegraph/sourcegraph-public-snapshot/doc/extensions/index.md

 ## Administering extensions

 Site admins can control instance-wide extensions settings and additional permissions features.
 See [Administering extensions on your Sourcegraph instance](../admin/extensions/index.md).

-## Authoring extensions

-Have an improvement or an idea for a new Sourcegraph extension?
-Want to publish your extension publicly?
-See [**Authoring extensions**](authoring/index.md).